stereobooster/stereobooster.com/content/posts/programming-language-to-write-or-not-to-write/index.md

   } else if (token === ")") {
     throw new SyntaxError("Unexpected ')'");
   } else if (!isNaN(parseFloat(token))) {
-    // Numbers become numbers
+    // numbers
     return parseFloat(token);
   } else {
-    // Every other token is a symbol, in JS use strings return token;
+    // symbols, which we represent as JS strings return token;
   }
 };